Abdullah Shelbayh: 2022: Top 500

-2023: Historic maiden Challenger final, top 300 & ATP debuts
+2023: Historic maiden Challenger title

-In February, Shelbayh qualified for the 2023 Tenerife Challenger III.
-He defeated Salvatore Caruso in his opening main draw match, before losing to Ryan Peniston in the second round.
-The following week, Shelbayh reached his second career semifinal on the ATP Challenger Tour at the 2023 Bahrain Ministry of Interior Tennis Challenger, defeating the No. 1 seed and world No. 79 Jason Kubler in the quarterfinals.
-In the semifinals, he again defeated lucky loser Salvatore Caruso, becoming the first Jordanian player in history and the youngest Arab to reach a final at Challenger level.
+In February, Shelbayh reached his first ATP Challenger Tour final at the 2023 Bahrain Ministry of Interior Tennis Challenger, defeating the No. 1 seed and world No. 79 Jason Kubler en route.
+He became the first Jordanian player in history and the youngest Arab to reach a final at Challenger level.
 Shelbayh was defeated by Thanasi Kokkinakis in the final.
 As a result of this run, Shelbayh moved up more than 120 positions in ranking, entering the top 300 for the first time at world No. 276 on 20 February 2023.

 Shelbayh made his ATP Tour-level main draw debut at the 2023 Qatar ExxonMobil Open, where he received a wildcard.
 He lost to Kwon Soon-woo in the first round in three sets.

+In April, Shelbayh won his first doubles title at Challenger level at the 2023 Murcia Open, partnering Daniel Rincón.
+The pair received entry into the doubles draw as alternates.
+He then qualified for the Banja Luka Open in Bosnia and Herzegovina, having received an alternate spot in the qualifying competition.
+He beat fellow qualifier Elias Ymer in straight sets in the first round, becoming the first Jordanian player to win an ATP Tour-level match.
+Shelbayh received a wildcard at the 2023 Mutua Madrid Open, where he made his Masters 1000 debut.
+He lost to Pedro Cachin in the opening round.

+In October, at the Charleston, Shelbayh defeated wildcard Oliver Crawford to become the first Jordanian player to win a Challenger title.

+In November, he qualified for the 2023 Moselle Open in Metz, France, where he defeated Hugo Gaston in the first round.
+He lost in the second round to defending champion Lorenzo Sonego.

+In November, Shelbayh was announced as the wildcard entry into the 2023 Next Gen ATP Finals.

+2025: Second Challenger title

+In September, Shelbayh won the second singles Challenger title of his career at the 2025 Las Vegas Challenger, defeating Alex Rybakov in the final.

+Performance timeline

+Singles

+Current through the 2024 US Open.